In this tutorial, we’re going to learn about PowerApps variables and the contribution that they can make to our app.

 A variable is any element that can be counted or measured.

-PowerApps variable come in three forms — contextual variables, global variables, and collections.
-We’ll be discussing contextual variables and global variables in this tutorial.
+PowerApps variables come in three forms — contextual variables, global variables, and collections.
+In this tutorial, we’ll be discussing contextual variables and global variables.

 How PowerApps Variables Work

-Before we discuss the different types, let’s first take a look at how variable work in Power Apps.
+Before we discuss the different types, let’s first take a look at how variables work in Power Apps.
 We’ll need a new screen for this.

 So let’s create a new screen by duplicating the master screen.